 Chinese is a difficult language to learn, but you don’t need to speak it to use taxis in China.
 Drivers are used to tourists and are familiar with the city they work in.
 Hotel lobbies have cards with the hotel name and address printed in Chinese; make sure to pick one up before you leave.
 Hotel employees are happy to help you write down the address of the location you are heading to, so you can show that to the driver, who will get you to where you are going.
 When entering a taxi, hand the driver the card with the name and or address written in Chinese characters.
 Getting around is as simple as that.

-The biggest challenge to using taxis in China isn’t the language, it’s finding an available taxi because they are in such high demand.
-Rush hour is the worst time to try and hail a taxi.
+The biggest challenge to using taxis in China isn’t the language, it’s finding an available taxi because they are usually in such high demand.
+Rush hour is the worst time to try and hail a taxi and you may have to wait quite some time until you find one that is available.
 Hotels will be happy to help you hail a taxi.
 If you’re standing on the street, it can take some patience to hail a taxi, but you will get one.

 Foreign tourists may find the Chinese taxi system daunting, but you shouldn’t.
 It’s a fast, easy, and affordable way to see the sights and familiarize yourself with the city.